jwlunsford/forestry_scripts/cruising_tools/tcruise/Readme.md

 # Cruising Tools:  tcruise

 ## Description:
-tcruise is a Python package that contains modules to workup timber cruises.
+SWS tcruise is a Python package that contains modules to workup timber cruises.
 The current version of the package contains a module for variable radius plots only.
 The plan is to include modules for fixed radius plots later.